 For the past ten years we’ve greatly enjoyed our roles as uncles to our three nieces and one nephew.
 Spending regular time with them has made us realize that we want to raise a child of our own.

-I grew up in a small village in the Normandy region of France, an area with lots of farms and animals.
-I moved to Paris for university, continued my studies in Berlin, and then finished my postgraduate work in cancer research at Harvard Medical School in Boston.
+I grew up in a small village in the Normandy region of France, an area with lots of farms and animals (and famous for its creams and cheeses!).
+I moved to Paris to attend university, continued my studies in Berlin, and then finished my postgraduate work in cancer research at Harvard Medical School in Boston.

 My parents, Francoise and Raymond, moved to the south of France when they retired a few years ago.
-My older brother Jerome lives in Bordeaux and is a lawyer.
-He visits us often in New York (and loves lobster rolls, pictured right).
+My older brother Jerome lives in Bordeaux, where he is a lawyer, and he visits us often (and loves lobster rolls, pictured right).
 Our family adopted my younger sister Camille from Thailand when she was two years old.
-She studied administrative work for small companies and now works in Barcelona.
+She studied administrative work for small companies, now works in Barcelona, and will be staying with us for a couple weeks this July.
+(We can’t wait!)

 Family in France